 2. Crystal fouling:

-deposit formed by crystallization of inorganic salts dissolved in the fluid on the heat transfer surface, usually occurring during supersaturation or cooling.
-Typical fouling such as calcium carbonate, calcium sulfate and silica scale on the cooling water side.
+the deposit formed by the crystallization of inorganic salts dissolved in the fluid on the heat transfer surface, usually occurring during supersaturation or cooling.
+Typical fouling such as calcium carbonate, calcium sulfate, and silica scale on the cooling water side.

 3. Chemical reaction fouling:

-fouling produced by chemical reaction on the heat transfer surface.
-The heat transfer surface material does not participate in the reaction, but can be used as a catalyst for chemical reaction.
+fouling produced by chemical reactions on the heat transfer surface.
+The heat transfer surface material does not participate in the reaction but can be used as a catalyst for chemical reactions.

 4. Corrosion fouling:

-the fouling caused by corrosive fluid or corrosive impurities in the fluid which corrodes the heat exchange surface.
-Generally, the degree of corrosion depends on the composition of the fluid, the temperature and the pH value of the fluid being treated.
+the fouling is caused by corrosive fluid or corrosive impurities in the fluid which corrodes the heat exchange surface.
+Generally, the degree of corrosion depends on the composition of the fluid, the temperature, and the pH value of the fluid being treated.